kyle-marshall/file-emitter/README.md

 - emitterId is case insensitive in both of the above commands

+# issues
+- currently you have to actually remove and replace file emitter to change the file after it has been reading from another file, or it will keep reading the old file

 TODO:
 - Lots
 - Persisting state was giving me trouble, so I decided to avoid it altogether.
 Persisting file paths and offsets would make QOL better.
 - X panel input for filename
 - flags setting via command is clunky, this is just a temporary solution for resetting / changing endianness
-- currently you have to actually remove and replace file emitter to change the file after it has been read, or it will keep reading the old file